Phonics and Reading in KS1

 Children can then use this knowledge to ‘blend’ the sounds in to a word.
 This is the first important step in learning to read.

-LCP teaching is divided into six phases with each phase building on the skills and knowledge of previous learning.
+LCP forms the basis for our Phonics Planning at EP Collier.
+Teaching is divided into six phases with each phase building on the skills and knowledge of previous learning.
 The children have time to practise and rapidly expand their ability to read and spell words.
 They are also taught to read and spell ‘common exception words’ - words with spellings which are unusual or which children have not yet been taught.
 For those children needing extra support, intervention booster groups are implemented.
 This program is also used for a short period to teach phonics to some children in Key Stage Two.

-In Year Two, the children are taught spelling and grammar using the programs No Nonsense Spelling and No Nonsense Grammar.
+In addition, pupils in Year Two are taught spelling and grammar using the programs No Nonsense Spelling and No Nonsense Grammar.
 These programs also incorporates phonics.
 The children practice spelling and grammar using a range of engaging activities.

 All children in Key Stage One take part in guided reading sessions weekly.
 Reception children are gradually introduced to guided reading as they are ready.
 The children experience a range of texts throughout the school, covering the three main genres of fiction, non-fiction and poetry.
 Playscripts are also used.
 Shared reading is an important feature of the daily Literacy lesson.
 At EP Collier we believe in a multifaceted approach to reading and choose to use a varied selection of reading schemes to support the children’s development.
 These include Oxford Reading Tree, Ginn, Big Cat and Rigby Star.